Hep151/Protostar-Writeups/Stack/Stack3/Writeup.md

 0x8048424

 This is where the 'struct' python module comes in!
-We edit our script to use this memory address
+We can now edit our script to use this memory address.
 ```
 import struct
 rp = struct.pack('<L', 0x8048424)